-With a little twist, I wanted to demonstrate how content marketing works — in particular for smaller companies.
+With a little twist, I wanted to demonstrate a content marketing experiment — particularly for smaller companies.
 And how it could work for your business, too.
-My experiment yielded some interesting results, and I thought I would share them with you.

-Why?
-Well, why not?
-I hadn’t written extensively about the topic in the past, but I had, at least, a couple of relevant posts published.
+Why not?
+I hadn’t written extensively about the topic in the past, but I had published at least a few relevant posts.
 So here’s what I did:

 So, what happened?

 I did get a little more organic search engine traffic on blogger outreach-related queries, but nothing extravagant.
-But in spite of how small-scale this experiment was, I still got some pretty remarkable results (yes, I kept track of them).
+But despite how small-scale this experiment was, I still got some pretty remarkable results.

 This is the outcome from six months: